omareldeeb/tum-moodle-downloader/Readme.md

 The script will then navigate to the assignment's page and download the associated file: "Blatt10.pdf", which will then be saved in the specified path `~/Documents/Uni/WS19/Analysis/Hausaufgaben`.

-* `$ python3 src/main.py downlaod "Analysis für Informatik" "Hausaufgabe" "~/Documents/Uni/WS19/Analysis/Hausaufgaben"`
+* `$ python3 src/main.py downlaod "Analysis für Informatik" "Hausaufgabe.*" "~/Documents/Uni/WS19/Analysis/Hausaufgaben"`
 similar to above, however, finds multiple files that start with `Hausaufgabe` and downloads them **all**.